kosi-libs/Kodein/README2.md

         bind<java.lang.String>("answer") with instance
 ```

-As you can see, it's really easy to understand which type with which tag is binded to which scope.
+As you can see, it's really easy to understand which type with which tag is bound to which scope.

 ### Recursive dependency loop